sulaimanvesal/vertebraeSegementation/README.md

   * Very straight forward, this task/challenge is very similar to what we are doing on the daily bases at the lab.
 This task was not that difficault, and I tried to incorporate different piece of codes that I wrote for medical data analysis including, data augmentation, noramlisation, preprocessing and training prodedures.

 ## Model output
+In the following figure, you can see one test spine MR image that we randomly selected from the validation set to visually evaluate the quality of segmentation by the trained model.

 ![Spine Image and Mask](imgs/spine_pred.PNG)